emilsundberg-h/-fe19tp1_-Team-Paperclip-/README.md

 # Quire
 Quire is an amazing notebook editor built with [TinyMCE](https://www.tiny.cloud/features).
-Quire has many features such as autosave to local storage, search function, basic web accessibility, adding tags and favourite marks to your notes.
-Press the Quire logo to receive a surprise.
+Quire has many features such as autosave to local storage, powerful search function, basic web accessibility, adding tags and favourite marks to your notes.
+For an even better user experience and with the possibility to work offline on your smartphone you can add Quire to your home screen and use it as a PWA.
+On desktop - click the Quire logo for a surprise.

 ## Prerequisites
 To fully use quire you'll need an internet connection (to fetch icons from font awesome).